KendallDoesCoding/KendallDoesCoding/README.md

 [![Website](https://img.shields.io/website?label=kendalldoescoding.gq&style=for-the-badge&url=https%3A%2F%2Fkendalldoescoding.gq)](https://kendalldoescoding.gq)

+- I'm currently working on [Mogul Christmas](https://github.com/KendallDoesCoding/mogul-christmas).
-- I’m currently working on making a YouTube App.
+- I’m also planning on working on making a YouTube App.
 I'm not yet sure what I'm going to do for this yet!
 - I’m currently learning to make a Realtime Digital Clock in the browser.
 - How to contact me: You can email me, on kendall@kendalldoescoding.gq, or on my website: [https://kendalldoescoding.gq](https://kendalldoescoding.gq)
 - Check out my YouTube channel: <https://kendalldoescoding.gq/codingYT>